 The Nepal national cricket team is the team that represents the country of Nepal in international cricket matches.
 They have been an associate member of the International Cricket Council since 1996, having previously been an affiliate member since 1988.

-They have been participating in international matches since 1996, including every ACC Trophy tournament, the 2001 ICC Trophy and two ICC Intercontinental Cups, two World T20 Qualifiers and one World Cup Qualifiers.
+They have been participating in international matches since 1996, including every ACC Trophy tournament, the 2001 ICC Trophy, two ICC Intercontinental Cups, two World T20 Qualifiers and one World Cup Qualifiers.
 Taking the third position in the 2014 edition of the World T20 Qualifiers, Nepal qualified for their first ICC World T20.

 Cricket was introduced to Nepal by the ruling Rana dynasty when they returned from studies in England and India in the 1920s, though the game was kept very much for themselves and the other elite.
 The Cricket Association of Nepal was formed in 1946 to promote cricket amongst the aristocracy.

 When King Tribhuvan overthrew the Rana family in 1951, cricket began to spread to the rest of the population.
 A team of Nepali players visited India in 1954, and in 1961 the Cricket Association of Nepal became part of the National Sports Council, to attempt to promote cricket in the whole of Nepal, though this tended to be limited to Kathmandu until the 1980s.